-This lesson was written in partnership with Dorena Martineau, the Paiute Cultural Resource Director, and was approved by the Paiute Indian Tribe of Utah’s Tribal Council.
-Before teaching this lesson, please explain to your students that there are many indigenous tribes in the United States and that this lesson focuses on the five bands of the Paiute Indian Tribe of Utah and does not represent other Native American groups.
-It is the hope of the Paiutes that other native tribes will respect their choice to share this aspect of their culture.
+Before teaching this lesson, please explain to your students that there are many Indigenous tribes in the United States and that this lesson specifically focuses on the five bands of the Paiute Indian Tribe of Utah and does not represent other Native American groups.
+It is the hope of the Paiute Indian Tribe of Utah that other Native tribes will respect their choice to share these aspects of their history and culture.

 Storytelling has been and continues to be a powerful tool used by Native American tribes to pass down cultural values, beliefs, and traditions.
 The winter season for many tribes is the time to gather and tell stories.
 The stories are passed down from one generation to the next and binds the members of the tribe together.
 Most stories teach a lesson or explain how things came to be.
 Entertaining your audience while sharing stories is a key element to this oral tradition.
 The Paiute Indian Tribe of Utah is pleased to share this book with the children of Utah.
 It is their hope that the book will be used to open doors to studying the ways of the Paiute and also to study the wonders of the sky.